bart-the-butcher/ea-ui-tools/docs/en/examples/table-view.md

 The two elements listed above have details shown as panels connected by the `UI Details` relationship.

-The search data is a simple form that includes:
+Search criteria data is a simple form including:

 * a field for entering text data,
-* a button that refreshes the list data based on the entered search criteria.
+* a button that supports reading and refreshing the tabular summary of the data.

-Pressing the `Search` button triggers the `getSomething` operation, which reads the data and refreshes the list.
-The handling rules for this operation are described in `Search rules`.

-The `getSomething` operation is linked to the button by the `UI Call` relationship.
+Pressing the `Search` button results in calling the `getSomething` operation, which reads the data.
+After reading, the tabular list is refreshed.
+The rules for handling the operation call are described in `Search rules`.
+The `getSomething` operation is associated to the button by the `UI Call` relationship.

-The data list is presented in two rows.
-The first row defines the header visible to the user, listing the names of the displayed data.
-The second row provides information for implementers, showing the data from the retrieved list to be displayed to the user.
-Execution details are included in the requirement `Table display rules` associated with the panel.
+In the diagram, the tabular list is presented as two rows (panels were used for this).
+The first row is the header.
+The next row represents the data shown in the table.
+The header shows the labels of the data fields displayed in the data rows.
+The data line shows the field names of the list items returned by the `getSomething` operation.
+A detailed description of the data mapping rules is included in the, associated with the panel, requirement `Table display rules`.

-In the first column of the list, a context menu is displayed.
-This element has a detail showing that handling it should be done as an element containing one active option, `View`, and the ability for the user to expand other options by pressing a button.
-The expanded view is displayed as a panel containing buttons arranged vertically.
-Display and handling rules are included in the requirement `Options display rules`.
+Each row in the first column of the list item displays a context menu.
+In the diagram, this element is detailed in the form of a panel containing a menu navigation list item.
+The user sees the `View` option by default.
+When the user clicks on the expand button, a list of available options is displayed.
+The panel is positioned underneath the menu (in the diagram this is represented as a `UI Show` relationship with a `Position` attribute equal to `Below`).
+The rules for displaying and handling menu options are contained in the `Options display rules` requirement.

 Selecting the `Modify` option launches the `modify-form` component.
 The modification component has its design in the diagram `UI Design: Modify-form`.